 Open Source projects and Non-profit 501(c)(3) vs Non-profit 501(c)(6)

 The operational and legal side of open source software (OSS) projects are always boring to us programmers and end users in general.
 Which is why there is a lot misunderstanding on the expectations from the non-profit foundations which runs these OSS projects.
 Just like OSS licenses, the foundations which runs these projects are often misunderstood.
-Today I will be talking about two of the most common non-profit types which are used in OSS projects.
+Today I will be talking about two most common non-profit types used to run OSS projects.
 The Non-profit 501(c)(3) and Non-profit 501(c)(6).
 These are non-profit organisations which are registered in the US.
 Other countries will probably have an equivalent to these.
 But we will be focusing on these two.
 This is because most big OSS projects uses either of these non-profit.
-We will talk what to expect from the OSS projects run by either of these non-profits for better understanding.
-This post is meant to get you up to speed with it and not supposed to go deep.
+The idea is to help communities set better expectations so that they are not surprised by the decisions of these non-profit organisations.

 Why should you care?

-The reason why you should care is because so far in the technological race, the tech community has always been looking at things only in the eyes of technical merit.
+The tech community has always been looking at things only in the eyes of technical merit.
 The motivation and agenda of a project has always been an after thought.
-But we are increasingly reaching a point where a technology is becoming irrelevant.
-Because the OSS projects which is meant to be community oriented and the company / governing body which steers it is behaving like for-profit organisations.
-Just like open licenses, the governing bodies of an OSS project is unclear to many.
+But we are increasingly reaching a point where the agenda and motivation of a project have possible long term harmful effects while technology is technically sound.
+Where the governing body that steers these project is behaving against the interests of the community.
+Just like open licenses, the governing body of an OSS project is unclear to many.
 So this is a good time to understand the most common two types of non-profit entities used in OSS projects.
 This helps us set expectations when we invest time and energy to these.
 This doesn’t mean either of them are good or bad.
 In fact, there can be bad projects in both these types.
 But there is a reason why either of them is chosen.
 The type gives you a general idea about the direction a project is targeting for.
+This post as I’ve mentioned is to help set your expectations accordingly.

 What is a non-profit 501(c)(3)?